adegenaar/Powershell/Modules/RemoveOldModule/docs/Remove-OldModule.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Remove-OldModules
+You cannot pipe objects to Remove-OldModule

 ## OUTPUTS